dihardmg/dihardmg.github.io/_posts/2017-11-02-understand-how-why-add-idempotent-requests-api.md

 2. using a `YAML::Store`; and
 3. using Redis

-We also briefly discussed what kind of challeges each of these appraoches bring, and we also took a stab at implementing the idempotent requests mechanism using a Rails middleware.
+We also briefly discussed what kind of challenges each of these approaches bring, and we also took a stab at implementing the idempotent requests mechanism using a Rails middleware.